meeyamzafar/frontend-assessment/readme.md

 For Exercise 2, please note that because of a cross-browser origin problem, the data.json cannot be loaded unless we call it over a web server, or an http request via AJAX or any jquery method like getJSON.

 To avoid this, I am asking the user to load the file using a file chooser (simple html input file chooser) which will load the file, and then traverse it to generate tabs and accordions.
 Please choose the data.json file when the input prompts.
+The breakpoint to transition into accordions is 768px.
+I have added a very slight animation, please note that all user experience  and user interface can be improved via animations and colors.

 Question and Answer